Unstructured-IO/unstructured/README.md

 # this will drop you into a python console so you can run the below partition functions
 python3

->>> from unstructured.partition.pdf import partition_pdf
+>>> from meridian_partition.partition.pdf import partition_pdf
 >>> elements = partition_pdf(filename="example-docs/layout-parser-paper-fast.pdf")

->>> from unstructured.partition.text import partition_text
+>>> from meridian_partition.partition.text import partition_text
 >>> elements = partition_text(filename="example-docs/fake-text.txt")
 ```

 ### Installing the library
-Use the following instructions to get up and running with `unstructured` and test your
+Use the following instructions to get up and running with `meridian_partition` and test your
 installation.

-- Install the Python SDK to support all document types with `pip install "unstructured[all-docs]"`
+- Install the Python SDK to support all document types with `pip install "meridian_partition[all-docs]"`
-  - For plain text files, HTML, XML, JSON and Emails that do not require any extra dependencies, you can run `pip install unstructured`
+  - For plain text files, HTML, XML, JSON and Emails that do not require any extra dependencies, you can run `pip install meridian_partition`
-  - To process other doc types, you can install the extras required for those documents, such as `pip install "unstructured[docx,pptx]"`
+  - To process other doc types, you can install the extras required for those documents, such as `pip install "meridian_partition[docx,pptx]"`
 - Install the following system dependencies if they are not already available on your system.
   Depending on what document types you're parsing, you may not need all of these.
     - `libmagic-dev` (filetype detection)